skorobogatydmitry/shadowdark-mkchar/README.md

 # What to contribute?

-- add spell descriptions in a separated block of PDF
+- make PDF's spells block dynamic based on # of spells

 - randomize class for several eqaual stats (e.g. if STR and INT is 16, choose either class)
 - talent rolls (e.g. human's extra one)